-The Fund's derivative financial instruments comprise foreign currency forward contracts.
-Derivatives are initially recognised at fair value on the date a derivative contract is entered into, and are subsequently re-measured at their fair value.
+The Fund's derivative financial instruments comprise forward foreign currency contracts.
+Derivatives financial instruments are initially recognised at fair value on the date derivative contracts are entered into, and are subsequently re-measured at their fair value.

-The fair value of foreign currency forward contracts is determined using forward exchange rates at the date of the statement of financial position, with the resulting value discounted back to present value.
+The fair value of forward foreign currency contracts is determined using forward exchange rates at the date of the statement of financial position, with the resulting value discounted back to present value.